 And then Rouka Numachi steals the curse from Suruga Kanbaru’s arm.

-Bereft of the power and curse of her arm and burdened with a terrible realisation, Suruga Kanbaru, daughter of Gean-Sensei, kouhai to Araragi Koyomi, beloved petit-soeur of Hitagi Senjougahara and apprentice exorcist sets aside her self-doubt and rouses herself to action.
+Bereft of the power and curse of her arm and burdened with a terrible realisation, Suruga Kanbaru, daughter of Tooe Gaen-sensei, kouhai to Araragi Koyomi, beloved petit-soeur of Hitagi Senjougahara and apprentice exorcist sets aside her self-doubt and rouses herself to action.

 Meat is good, eat up.
 Eat more meat!
 I am enjoined from entering the town and the mummified devil bits are valuable, the more valuable and the more dangerous as they are brought back together.
 If someone wants them, let them have them and steer clear.
 Otherwise, Kaiki seems to have once nurtured a severe respect-crush on Suruga’s mom (or he is lying?).
 Ever since he got chewed out by Senjougahara he lets slip occasional flashes of sentimental bloody-mindedness.

 He knows of magic but having no powers of his own he is not bound by the limits or responsibilities of any.
 He has made it clear to Senjougahara that the religious cultists, including one that abused a young girl have all mysteriously suffered very very bad, occasionally terminal luck (or he is lying again).

 Watch the scene as he offers Suruga his card for a second time, holding his arm immobile over the table’s cook-pit.
 Brilliant!